 But when a personal injury lawyer does a good job, respects their client, and honors the case, the money will come.
 They don’t worry about how much they are going to make on any given case because they know that if it is properly handled and the client gets the most they can get, the attorney will too.

-Real, qualified, and worthy personal injury lawyers only make money if the victim makes money.
+Remember, the best personal injury lawyers act on contingency.
+This means that qualified and worthy personal injury lawyers only make money if the victim makes money.
 Attorneys like Stuart Starry do not take your case on an hourly basis (charging by the hour) but on contingency.
 This means that we only get paid if you win.

 This also means that maximizing your case, and your settlement, is entirely in our best interest as well – even if it takes time.
 For personal injury attorneys with integrity, the way to prosper is to make sure that a client and their needs are taken care of with dedication, hard work, and preparedness.
 After that, everything else falls into place.

 How Long Do I Have to File a Personal Injury Claim or Lawsuit?

 In Texas, you have two years from the date of the wrongful conduct to file a personal injury claim.
 This usually runs from the date of the accident, but not always.
 This deadline is not to be taken for granted, however, as it is of vital importance.
 You lose all rights to any damages and any financial compensation if you miss it.

 While you do have two years, it is always preferable to file earlier – especially because figuring out exactly when that two-year clock started is not always obvious.
 That is one of the many tasks you need a trusted and experienced personal injury lawyer to determine.